Group history

 2015

-In partnership with the Cannes Film Festival, Kering launches Women in Motion, a unique program to showcase women’s contributions to the film industry.
+In partnership with the Cannes Film Festival, Kering launches Women in Motion, a unique program to showcase women’s contributions to the film industry, and later to other fields of culture.
 Through talks, awards, and various events, Women in Motion has become part of the festival’s official program and is having a worldwide impact.

 timeline-group-image-29.jpg